 Security gaps in websites are very unpleasant, but extremely significant issues.
 And eCommerce is not an exception.
-Everyone Magento shopkeeper should be not just ready for hacker attacks, but also know how to prevent them.
+Everyone Magento shopkeeper should be not just ready for hacker attacks, but also know how to prevent them on each stage.
+Also, you need to take it into account while migration to Magento 2 from the first version.
 In this article, we have attempted to collect the main ways for increasing of Magento security for your store.
-Many of the next tips are not specific to Magento security, that is why it will be useful for other eCommerce platforms too.
+Many of the next tips are not specific only to Magento eCommerce platform, that is why it will be useful for other eCommerce platforms too.

 Know the current state of your website

 Do you know which Magento security patches are installed on your store?
 Is your website protected?
 For the start of making any changes, you need to discover Achilles heel of your store.
 The easiest way to make it – just to check it online.
 MageReport gives you a quick and easy-to-understand overview of the condition of your system with a description of each Magento security patch.
 You need just to input your link, click Scan and in a few seconds, you will see a short description of tested components with a risk rating.
 Remember: this test covers only a small number of aspects and it can not replace a thorough investigation of Magento security “from the inside”.
 However, it is perfectly advisable for the day-to-day checking.